MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/access-migrate-linked-tables.md

 - **CreatedBy**: A lookup column to the users table selecting the user who created the row.
 - **CreatedBy (Delegate)**: A lookup column to the users table selecting the user who created the row as a delegate for another user.
 - **CreatedOn**: A date time column that records the date and time a row was created, stored in UTC format.
 - **Currency**: A lookup to the Currency column (logical name Transactioncurrency) to retrieve the details of a transaction currency for the purposes of calculating against the base currency.
-The corresponding table is linked in Access only when a currency column is added to the table.
+This column is visible in Access linked tables only when a currency column is added to the table.
 - **Exchange Rate**: The exchange rate value retrieved from the transaction currency on the currency table at the time the row was created.
-The corresponding table is linked in Access only when an exchange rate column is added to the table.
-This column is present and usable but not displayed by default in Dataverse, Dataverse for Teams environments, or Access.
+The column is visible in Access linked tables only when an exchange rate column is added to the table.
+This column is present and usable but not displayed by default in Dataverse, Dataverse for Teams environments, or Access linked tables.
 - **Import Sequence Number**: The row’s place in the sequence of imported records that added it to the table.
 - **ModifiedBy**: A lookup column to the users table selecting the user who modified the row.
 - **ModifiedBy (Delegate)**: A lookup column to the users table selecting the user who modified the row as a delegate for another user.
 - **ModifiedOn**: A date time column that records the date and time a row was modified, stored in UTC format.
 - **Owner**: The unique OwnerID assigned to the user selected as the Owning User from the Users table.
-This column is present and usable but not visible in Access.
+This column is present and usable but not displayed by default in Access linked tables.
 - **Owning Business Unit**.
 A lookup to the business unit table to select the appropriate business unit that owns the row.
 - **Owning Team**: A lookup to the team table to select the appropriate team that owns the row.
--
+- **Owning User**: A lookup to the user table to select the appropriate user that owns the row.
+- **Record Created On**: Date and time that a row was migrated.
+- **Status**: An option set that allows a user to pick the state of a row.
+- **Status Reason**: An option set related to Status that allows a user to pick the status reason of a row based on the status selected
+- **Time Zone Rule Version**: Internal only used to determine which set of time zone rules apply.
+- **UTC Conversion Time Zone Code**: The time zone offset code that was in use at the time the row was created.
+- **Version Number**: The version number of a row used to track previous changes if auditing is enabled.